wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.7 =
+- Added new feature - 404 detection.
+This allows you to log 404 events and block selected IPs.
+This feature can be found in the Firewall menu.
+- Added new dashboard info box to display number of blocked IP addresses in the lockout table.
+- Fixed bug where user could not access login page when maintenance mode and rename login page features were both active.
+- Tweaked the hotlinking .htaccess directives to cover both http and https.
+- Fixed code to prevent mysql errors due to some variables not having default value in failed login and lockdown tables
+- Replaced deprecated PHP function mysql_query with mysqli.
+- Added language file for Spanish language.
+The Spanish translation was done by Samuel Montoya.
+- Added code to hide the "DB Prefix" menu for the non-main sites in multi-site installation

 = 3.6 =
 - Added a new feature to prevent image hot-linking.
 (See the "Prevent Hotlinks" tab in the firewall menu)